Can You File For Bankruptcy in Pennsylvania While Married and Not Involve Your Spouse?

 When you sit down with one of our experienced Philadelphia bankruptcy attorneys for the first time, you will be asked many questions about your income, household size, type and amount of debt, and your marital status.
 When you declare bankruptcy in Pennsylvania and are married, you have the choice of filing as an individual or jointly.
 Which is most beneficial depends on many factors.

 A successful bankruptcy case requires planning.
-At Young, Marr, Mallis & Deane, we understand that the work before filing often defines how that bankruptcy case will proceed.
+At Young, Marr, Mallis & Associates, we understand that the work before filing often defines how that bankruptcy case will proceed.
 One of the key determinations a debtor must make before filing is whether to file as an individual or include their spouse if they are married.
 Our office will help you make that decision.

 Before you file for bankruptcy, you will have many choices to make.
 Our knowledgeable Pennsylvania bankruptcy attorneys will help you make the decisions necessary to benefit the most from filing.
 Call (215) 701-6519 to discuss your unique circumstances.